scala-native/scala-native/docs/contrib/contributing.md

 useful unit of change**, each accompanied by a detailed commit message.
 For more info, see the article: [Git Workflow](http://sandofsky.com/blog/git-workflow.html).
-Additionally, every commit should be able to be used in isolation\--that is, each commit must build and pass all tests.
+Additionally, every commit should be able to be used in isolation--that is, each commit must build and pass all tests.

 ## First line of the commit message

-The first line should be a descriptive sentence about what the commit is doing, written using the imperative style, e.g., \"Change this.\", and should not exceed 70 characters.
+The first line should be a descriptive sentence about what the commit is doing, written using the imperative style, e.g., "Change this.", and should not exceed 70 characters.
 It should be possible to fully understand what the commit does by just reading this single line.
-It is **not ok** to only list the ticket number, type \"minor fix\" or similar.
-If the commit has a corresponding ticket, include a reference to the ticket number, with the format \"Fix #xxx: Change that.\", as the first line.
-Sometimes, there is no better message than \"Fix #xxx: Fix that issue.\", which is redundant.
-In that case, and assuming that it aptly and concisely summarizes the commit in a single line, the commit message should be \"Fix #xxx: Title of the ticket.\".
+It is **not ok** to only list the ticket number, type "minor fix" or similar.
+If the commit has a corresponding ticket, include a reference to the ticket number, with the format "Fix #xxx: Change that.", as the first line.
+Sometimes, there is no better message than "Fix #xxx: Fix that issue.", which is redundant.
+In that case, and assuming that it aptly and concisely summarizes the commit in a single line, the commit message should be "Fix #xxx: Title of the ticket.".

 ## Body of the commit message